-A year ago we outlined five ways to generate £1,000 a month.
-Here's how each strategy has fared over the past year.
+In 2016, we outlined five ways to generate £1,000 a month.
+Here's how each strategy fared over a year.

 The all-out income approach